 - Israel Has New Red Lines Regarding the Iranian Front in Syria

-Israel believes Syrian forces fired out of assumption that the Israeli planes intended to attack.
-The Israeli army spokesperson told reporters that the planes were instead on a reconnaissance mission in Lebanon, photographing sites for Israeli intelligence.
+Israel believes Syrian forces fired on the assumption that the Israeli planes intended to attack.
+The Israeli army spokesperson told reporters that the planes were on a reconnaissance mission in Lebanon, photographing sites for Israeli intelligence.

 The strike's target was an official regime site, not one tied to Hezbollah or Iran, which are aiding Syria in its bloody civil war.
 Before striking Syria, the IDF says it notified Russia of its intentions, as Russia too is involved in helping the Syrian regime.

 The anti-aircraft battery Israel attacked is some 30 miles east of Damascus in Syria and such a strike deep in Syrian territory is highly unusual.
 In September, the Israeli military struck a chemical arms plant in Syria, foreign media reports claimed at the time.
 Israel refused to comment on those reports.

 Yes.
 The Syrian army warned of "dangerous consequences" and claimed they made direct contact with an Israeli jet, in contradiction to Israeli claims.
 They adding that the Israeli strike only caused minor damage and stated that they will continue to fight "terror organizations" acting as Israeli proxies.

 What happens next?